This raspberry financier recipe is sponsored by Driscoll’s.

-Bake for 30-35 minutes, and edges are golden brown.
+- Bake for 30 minutes, until edges are golden brown.
 Remove from oven and let cool, then use a thin knife to run around the edges and gently pull up on each cake to remove.
 Store in airtight container.

 This recipe is inspired and adapted from The Alternative Baker Cookbook, written by Alanna Taylor-Tobin.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.